 You should be comfortable handling animals

-An angora rabbit is not a good animal for a first time animal owner, and is definitely not for a child under 12 (unless there is a grown up willing to do most of the grooming).
-My angoras are the first rabbits I have ever owned.
-I have had dogs, cats & other various fluffy animals my whole life and felt confident with my grooming skills going into rabbit keeping.
+An angora rabbit is not a good animal for a first-time animal owner.
+They are definitely not for a child under 10 (unless there is a grown-up willing to do the grooming).
+Angoras were the first rabbits I have ever owned.
+I have had dogs, cats, and various other fluffy animals my whole life and felt confident with my grooming skills going into rabbit keeping.
+I have been grooming & clipping the nails on my pets since I was about 10 years old.
 Even so, the level of grooming surprised me.

 There will be fur on everything